solace-fi/solace-docs/docs/dev-docs/frontend/hooks.md

 | Network | `activeNetwork`, `findNetworkByChainId`, `chainId`
 | Contracts | `policyManager`

 If `policyHolder` is provided as input, all of the user's policies will be retrieved, else all policies regardless of ownership will be retrieved.
-Return an object containing a boolean for loading policies, the user policies, all policies, and toggle function whether to allow claim assessment retrieval.
+Returns an object containing a boolean for loading policies, the user policies, all policies, and toggle function whether to allow claim assessment retrieval.

 ## useCachePositions.ts